Challenges in Glass Bottle Coding

 PP material film

 As their name implies, continuous ink printers rely on the continuous flow of ink mixed with a solvent from a reservoir.
-The ink is pumped from an ink reservoir through a nozzle and is broken up into a large number of ink droplets through high-frequency vibration.
+The ink is pumped from an ink reservoir through a nozzle and is broken into a large number of ink droplets through high-frequency vibration.

 Circulation path